agavrel/42_CheatSheet/README.md

 ---
 # :gem: Curated list of Programming Learning Materials

-*Only petty thieves would google "torrent" or "pdf" keywords, real Gentlemen would purchase a digital copy*
+*Only petty thieves would google the following material, adding "torrent" or "pdf" keywords, real Gentlemen would purchase a digital copy*

+**NB: If you want to complain about a copyright enfringment, kindly raise an issue or send me an email and I will remove the offending link**

 ---
 ## 0x00 ~ C Knowledge